 Use FIXD’s Vehicle Value Tool to get an idea of how much your car is worth.
-And decide then if it is worth selling or keeping.
+Then, decide if it is worth selling or keeping.
 In some cases, the vehicle may be worth keeping as a secondary vehicle rather than selling for a few thousand dollars.

-A good idea to find out your actual cost of operation is to add all of the expenses together and come up with a monthly cost then compare it to the vehicle you are looking at replacing it with or the cost of not owning a vehicle altogether.
+A good idea to find out your actual cost of operation is to add all of the expenses together and come up with a monthly cost.
+You can then compare it to the vehicle you are looking at replacing it with or the cost of not owning a vehicle altogether.

 Here’s an equation to calculate the monthly operation cost: